JBL Flip 4 Bluetooth speaker gets improved sound, full waterproofing

-- Wireless Bluetooth Streaming: Wirelessly connect up to two smartphones or tablets to the speaker and take turns playing music
+- Wireless Bluetooth streaming: Wirelessly connect up to two phones or tablets to the speaker and take turns playing music

 - Connect more than 100 JBL Connect+ enabled speakers together to amplify the listening experience